FullScreenShenanigans/Documentation/Development.md

 ### `shenanigans-manager`

-Use `shenanigans-manager`'s `complete-setup` command to set up a directory with all the relevant FullScreenShenanigans projects linked to each other.
+`shenanigans-manager`'s `complete-setup` command sets up a directory with all the relevant FullScreenShenanigans projects.

 Using a shell / command prompt with administrative privileges: